elinck/elinck.github.io/index.md

 layout: default
 ---

 I’m an evolutionary biologist and population geneticist interested in how ecology, geography, and demography interact to shape genomes and generate biological diversity.
-I received my Ph.D. from the University of Washington Department of Biology, working in the [Klicka Lab](https://klickalab.com/).
+Currently a postdoc in [Dr. Kimberly Sheldon's lab](http://www.biogeographyresearch.org/) at University of Tennessee, Knoxville, I received my Ph.D. from the University of Washington Department of Biology, working in the [Klicka Lab](https://klickalab.com/).

 ![](/images/mfdove.jpg)